MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-ga-reports.md

 # Take a tour of Guides Analytics reports for Dynamics 365 Guides

+Dynamics 365 Guides comes with two Power BI reports that you can use to analyze guide usage in Dynamics 365 Guides:

+- Guide Usage report

+- Process Time-tracking report

-Once you have set up and saved the Guides Analytics Template on your computer, open [!include[pn-power-bi](../includes/pn-power-bi.md)] Desktop, and then open your saved report. [!include[pn-power-bi](../includes/pn-power-bi.md)] Desktop has a **File – Open – Recent** items list that's convenient for finding your previously opened reports.
+Once you have [set up and saved the Guides Analytics Template](analytics-ga-setup.md) on your computer, open [!include[pn-power-bi](../includes/pn-power-bi.md)] Desktop, and then open your saved report. [!include[pn-power-bi](../includes/pn-power-bi.md)] Desktop has a **File – Open – Recent** items list that's convenient for finding your previously opened reports.